User Guide

 The ModelUtil class is provided to help you correctly implement the toString, equals, and hashCode methods.

-It is safe to use String if the Model Object's getXXX method is package-private instead of public, since it's not possible to access such a return value in a JSP.
-When modeling search criteria entered into a form, it is often possible to create a Model Object with package-private getXXX methods.
+When modeling search criteria entered into a form, it's often possible to create a Model Object with package-private getXXX methods.
 As a general guideline, you should minimize the scope of methods and classes whenever possible.

 Data Access Objects